Airbnb Tax Rules Explained

 • you want to reduce current tax liability

-If these are not present, the strategy may not work as expected.
+If these are not present, the strategy may not produce usable tax savings in the current year.

 Before assuming any tax benefit, confirm: